 Entry Fees: A \$5.00 entry fee will be in effect for the following departments: Archery Competition, Family & Consumer Sciences, Breeding Goats, Goat Tying Skills Contest, Dog Show, Egg, Poultry, Rabbit, and Horticulture.
-Each exhibitor must submit a \$5.00 entry fee per division for the 2015 Polk County Youth Fair.
-This entry fee must accompany entry form in order for entry to be considered valid.
+Each exhibitor must submit a \$5.00 entry fee per division for the 2016 Polk County Youth Fair.
+This entry fee must be submitted online or accompany entry form in order for entry to be considered valid.
 Those exhibitors entering more than one exhibit in a division need only pay the entry fee one time for the division they are entering.
-Entry forms received without entry fee being paid will not be accepted.
+Online entries or entry forms received without entry fee being paid will not be accepted.
 Entry fees are nonrefundable.

 Entry Fees for large animals: A \$10.00 entry fee will be in effect for the following divisions: Purebred Beef Breeding, Commercial Heifer, Horse, Market Hog, Market Steer.
-Each exhibitor must submit a \$10.00 entry fee for the 2015 Polk County Youth Fair for the division they are entering.
-This entry fee must accompany entry form in order for entry to be considered valid.
+Each exhibitor must submit a \$10.00 entry fee for the 2016 Polk County Youth Fair for the division they are entering.
+This entry fee must be submitted online or accompany entry form in order for entry to be considered valid.
 Those exhibitors entering more than one exhibit in a division need only pay the entry fee one time for the division they are entering.
-Entry forms received without entry fee being paid will not be accepted.
+Online entries or entry forms received without entry fee being paid will not be accepted.
 Entry fees are nonrefundable.

-XMarket Steer Carcass Ultrasound Fee: A carcass ultrasound fee in the amount of \$10.00 per animal entered must be submitted with entry form.
+Market Steer Carcass Ultrasound Fee: A carcass ultrasound fee in the amount of \$10.00 per animal entered must be submitted online or accompany entry form.
 The market steer carcass ultrasound fee is required and is not optional.
 All steers accepted at the final weigh-in for the Polk County Youth Fair Steer Show and Sale will be measured using ultrasound.